Advertisement

 Could Filipino Cardinal Luis Antonio Tagle be the Next Pope?

-Following Pope Francis’ recent diagnosis of double pneumonia, speculation intensifies over who will emerge as Pope in the next conclave
+Following the death of Pope Francis, speculation intensifies over who will emerge as Pope in the next conclave

 By